bubblesnet/postgresql-11-block/README.md

 # postgresql-11-block

+Current status of this block.
+I use it in one fleet and works pretty well for my purposes.

+You have to run the database setup and initialization and migrations from one of the other containers, which means installing psql in the other container.

 Server configuration:

 The block copies all the files from a shared/persistent directory named /postgresql_shared/conf to the postgresql configuration directory.